Identification Process Overview

 Frequently Asked Questions

-Can PARCC scores be used for gifted identification?
+Can NJSLA (PARCC) scores be used for gifted identification?

 My son or daughter received straight A's but they did not get into the gifted program.
 How is this possible?